Dry Lake Valley North Solar Energy Zone (SEZ) Solar Regional Mitigation Project

 Frequently Asked Questions (FAQs)

 Click here to view project documents, including the Draft Mitigation Strategy for Dry Lake Valley North Solar Energy Zone now available for public review and comment.
-The BLM requests comments by August 14, 2015.
+The BLM has extended the 30-day comment period to provide the public an additional 14 days to review and provide comments on the draft strategy.

 For more information or to submit a comment, please contact: